MaraxD/interactive-robot/README.md

 const char* password = <YOUR_WIFI_PASSWORD>;  //
 ```
 <br>
-Now that everything has been configured correctly, plug in both the ESP32s into the laptop and flash the code into both of them. **!!!
-When flashing the code on the main ESP32 board, keep pressing on the BOOT button right when the uploading starts !!!**
+Now that everything has been configured correctly, plug in both the ESP32s into the laptop and flash the code into both of them. <b>!!!
+When flashing the code on the main ESP32 board, keep pressing on the BOOT button right when the uploading starts !!!</b>